theburningmonk/Whack_A_Meng/README.md

 Whack A Meng
 ============

-What-A-Mole style mini-game centred around characters from the MMORPG [Here Be Monsters](http://apps.facebook.com/herebemonsters).
+Whack-A-Mole style mini-game featuring characters from our MMORPG [Here Be Monsters](http://apps.facebook.com/herebemonsters).

 For those unfamiliar with **Here Be Monsters**, the antagonist is `Meng the Terrible`, a baddie from the Nanjing storyline.